albertocarcache/SQL-Learning-Journey-Udemy/README.md

 ## 🛠️ Final Projects

-The following describes the two final exercises—created from scratch—that integrate the knowledge acquired during the course:
+The following describes the two final exercises—queries created from scratch—that integrate the knowledge acquired during the course:

 ### 1. SQL for Data Analysis (EDA)
 **Use SQL to perform exploratory data analysis on real datasets, extracting insights and creating reports as a data analyst would.**